Twi1ightSparkle/synapse-podman/README.md

 ## Host names

-Must be used on Mac since only 127.0.0.1 resolves to loopback, not the test of the 127.0.0.0/8 net...
+Must be used on Mac since only 127.0.0.1 resolves to loopback, not the rest of the 127.0.0.0/8 net...

 `/etc/hosts`